1. Helicopter Carried Vehicles — Part 1 (Introduction)

 Even CAMM-ER is only 4.2m long.

-It should be possible to launch every single one of these missiles and rockets on a trailer that can be carried inside a Merlin or Chinook, and with a bit of forethought, the same trailer.
+It should be possible to launch all of these missiles and rockets on a trailer that can be carried inside a Merlin or Chinook, and with a bit of forethought, the same trailer.

 Integration might not be as sophisticated as on the larger vehicles, with no onboard sensors or fire control, no onboard power generation or hydraulics, and no onboard reloading, they would be loaded, used, and discarded.